BattletechModders/Abilifier/README.md

 ```
 Normally, the above ability would give +20 accuracy to <i>all</i> weapons on the affected unit.
 But because the `"Id": "StatusEffect-PotatoAccuracy",` from the abilitydef matches a key from EffectDataExtensions, the following restrictions are in place:

-Because TargetCollectionForSearch is set to "Unit" and TargetCollectionTagMatch contains "ImADumbUnitTag", only Units with the MechDef or VehicleDef tag of ImADumbUnitTag will be affected.
-Furthermore, because TargetComponentTagMatch contains "Potato_Gun", only weapons with a matching component tag (from `TargetComponentTagMatch` field) of "Potato_Gun" will recieve the +20 accuracy.
+Because `TargetCollectionForSearch` is set to "Unit" and `TargetCollectionTagMatch` contains "ImADumbUnitTag", only Units with the MechDef or VehicleDef tag of "ImADumbUnitTag" will be affected.
+Furthermore, because `TargetComponentTagMatch` contains "Potato_Gun", only weapons with a matching component tag (from `TargetComponentTagMatch` field) of "Potato_Gun" will recieve the +20 accuracy.

-Valid values for TargetCollectionForSearch are: `Unit` (search unitDef tags for match), `Pilot` (search PilotDef for match), and `Component` (searches all unit components ComponentDef tags for match)
+Valid values for TargetCollectionForSearch are: `NotSet` (skip the initial tag match), `Unit` (search unitDef tags for match), `Pilot` (search PilotDef for match), and `Component` (searches all unit components ComponentDef tags for match)

+To further explain, this is a two-step process.
+If `TargetCollectionForSearch` is other than `NotSet`, it will attempt to search for a matching tag from `TargetCollectionTagMatch` in the TagSet associated with `TargetCollectionForSearch`.
+If a match is found **OR** if `TargetCollectionForSearch` is `NotSet`, it then proceeds to the 2nd step.
+The 2nd step further filters _what specific thing_ the effect should apply to, by only applying the effect to things containing a match from `TargetComponentTagMatch`.

-Note: this function still respects the existing restrictions of targetCollection, targetAmmoCategory, etc., etc, with a few differences based on what TargetCollection, if any, is selected.
+Note: this function still respects the existing restrictions of targetCollection, targetAmmoCategory, etc., with a few differences based on what TargetCollection, if any, is selected.
 For example, the above is using `"targetCollection": "Weapon",`, so only Weapons are available to be used here, and are just filtered further by the TargetComponentTagMatch match requirement.

 If targetCollection = NotSet (or missing from the EffectData), TargetComponentTagMatch searches the unit tags of the target if it is a valid AbstractActor.
 So if it is a Mech, it will search for a matching MechDef tag, Vehicle: VehicleDef Tag, and Turret: TurretDef Tag.

 If targetCollection = Pilot, TargetComponentTagMatch searches the pilotTags of the targets pilot.

+Only a single matching tag is needed, even if multiple tags are defined in `TargetCollectionTagMatch` or `TargetComponentTagMatch`.

 ### CBill Costs